| ''Never

 roll of paper from the glove box and make a quick

 exit into the deep woods behind the truck.
+The paper work

 had just finished when the boom of a rifle startled